Apple shares fall as buyback, dividend hike fail to please

 "We believe the increased competitiveness of the smartphone market is creating challenges for Apple," BMO's Keith Bachman said.

-Facing stiff competition from Samsung Electronics Co Ltd (005930.KS) and Google's (GOOG.O) Android phone system, Apple shares have almost halved from a record high of $705.07 last September.
+Facing stiff competition from Samsung Electronics Co Ltd and Google's Android phone system, Apple shares have almost halved from a record high of $705.07 last September.

 While the valuation on Apple shares does not appear stretched, there is still a lot of risk and uncertainty around earnings, Nomura analysts said.